-DONALD TRUMP – A HOPLELESSLY NARCISSISTIC MANCHILD INCAPABLE OF EMPATHY
+DONALD TRUMP – A HOPELESS, MALIGNANT, NARCISSISTIC MANCHILD INCAPABLE OF EMPATHY FOR OTHERS

 This inspired piece of street art can be found in front of Keulė Rūkė barbecue restaurant here in Vilnius.
-It is here the brilliant work of Trump and Putin kissing adorned the wall back in 2016 that I was fortunate enough to see on my first visit to this fair city.
+It replaced the brilliant mural of Trump and Putin kissing which adorned the wall back in 2016.
 Sadly that masterpiece has been painted over, but not before I managed to capture a number of photos for the blog for posterity and to take the edge off of the damage he is doing to the world at large.

 One thing is clear.
 The good people of the Baltics are unnerved, to say the least, due to his antipathy towards the NATO alliance which has kept the peace in Europe for seventy-five years.
 These people just got their independence from the Soviets back in 1990 after being under their bootheel of the USSR since 1944.